pitt-miskov-zivanov-lab/BioRECIPE/docs/index.rst

 The attribute values for interactions are written according to the following syntax.

-.. csv-table:: Element (node) Attributes
+.. csv-table:: Element (node) attributes
     :header: Attribute, Value Instances
     :widths: 9, 40